The Purple Boho Dresser

-I sell the transfers so I also wanted to use one of the really large transfers on this dresser.
 The Imperial Garden transfer is darker colors so that is the one I chose as I knew it would work with purples and blues.

 I first did all the repairs, then gave the dresser a good sanding and cleaning, then it got some primer.
 I painted a base color too on the top, before putting on the paper.
 The paper I applied using wall paper paste.
 I actually asked my husband to help me.
 IT is good to have help when you are laying down paper on a big surface.
 As he was holding the paper at a certain angle, we were able to lay it down slowly and I could press it all down firmly with a paper presser.
 It is best work slowly.
 Then you want to press everything again, and get out all the extra glue and get rid of any bubbles that are still there.